-The famous novel that was adapted into a major motion picture, The Beach, tells the story of a privileged British backpacker, Richard who arrives in Thailand with the desire to connect with something or someone.
+One of the most famous novels in Thailand thanks to being adapted into a major motion picture.
+The Beach, tells the story of a privileged British backpacker, Richard who arrives in Thailand with the desire to connect with something or someone.

 After discovering a seemingly utopic paradise on an island in a Thai national park, Richard soon finds that since civilised behaviour tends to dissolve without external restraints, the utopia is hard to maintain.
 “The Beach,” a mystical paradise that is less than perfect.